syncfusion-content/install-docs/Common/Essential-Studio/Source-Code/Source-Code.md

-    > Note: The Completed screen is displayed once the selected package is installed.
+    N> The Completed screen is displayed once the selected package is installed.

     ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img12.png)